Alisasu3/Machine-learning-zoomcamp-learning/12-capstone-project/README.md

 val_accuracy = 1.0 after epoch 1

 **Important:**
-Instead of relying solely on accuracy, **`val_loss` is used as the primary monitoring metric** in order to:
+Instead of relying solely on accuracy, `val_loss` is used as the primary monitoring metric in order to:
 - Avoid misleading performance interpretations
 - Better capture model confidence and convergence stability

-### 7. Model Saving and Testing

-The best-performing model is saved using model checkpoints.
-A manual test is performed using a randomly selected image from the test dataset, and the model correctly predicts the image as "Mango".

 ## 📦 Environment Setup